Uphold and protect the Constitution and the rule of law, and render

 Guardian’s Fund and deceased and insolvent estates; the regulation and

 provisioning of legal advisory services to government departments; the

 promotion, protection and enforcement of certain human rights; the protection

-of vulnerable groups; and support to chapter 9 institutions.
+of vulnerable groups; the management of third party funds; and support to

 National Treasury, departments and commitees are busy with different things depending on the time of year: